 However, one thing can not be denied that the building was also a negative impact on human life itself.
 Particularly, in the field of environment, science and technology development of control speeding is in fact result in a catastrophe, either physically or socially.
-Some of them are leaking nuclear reactor disaster, destruction of the ozone layer, the acid rain, forest fires, mud of Lapindo and others
+Some of them are leaking nuclear reactor disaster, with School of Law of Utrecht University on 9th - 11 th April 2011.

-&lt;sup>1 This article had been presented at the International Conference on Corporate Social Responsibility and Sustainable Development held by cooperation between Law Faculty of Brawijaya University with School of Law of Utrecht University on 9th - 11 th April 2011.
+This article had been presented at the International Conference on Corporate Social Responsibility and Sustainable Development held by cooperation between Law Faculty of Brawijaya University with School of Law of Utrecht University on 9th - 11th April 2011.

-&lt;sup>2 Sh.
+Sh.
 M. Hum.
-Taufiqurrahman - Law Faculty of Wijaya Putra University of Surabaya, Indonesia, taufiqurrahman@uwp.ac.id
+Faufiqurrahman - Law Faculty of Wijaya Putra University of Surabaya, Indonesia, taufiqurrahman@uwp.ac.id destruction of the ozone layer, the acid rain, forest fires, mud of Lapindo and others.